krobelus/rate/README.md

 # Contributing

 Please let us know if `rate` behaves in a way that is unexpected to you, or if you need some feature.
-Tools that work with clausal proofs can be built on top of this.
-If this is desired we recommend to integrate that in this repository since we do not guarantee stability of the library modules crates (only the binaries are considered an API).
+We currently do not guarantee stability of the library modules in `rate-common` (only the binaries are considered an API), so all tools that use these modules should be integrated in this repository.

 # Roadmap

-Some things that might be useful.
+Some possible improvements:

 - expose a subset of the library modules as Rust (and possibly C) API
 - support other clausal proof formats